-In the Senior Class the student receiving the highest grade for the Senior and Junior years receives the honor of pronouncing the Valedictory; the next the Salutatory.
-Six other speakers are chosen for Commencement parts on their grades for the preparation and delivery of the essays and orations of the Junior and Senior years.
-All students who receive Honorable

-Mention in the Junior and Senior years, or in the Senior, Sophomore and Freshman years, are graduated Summa Cum Laude, and all students who receive Honorable Mention in the Senior year are graduated Cum Laude.
+In the Senior Class the student receiving the highest grade for the Senior and Junior years receives the honor of the Valedictory; the next the Salutatory.
+Six speakers are chosen for Commencement parts on their grades for the preparation and delivery of the essays and orations of the Junior and Senior years.
+All students who receive Honorable Mention in the Junior and Senior years, or in the Senior, Sophomore and Freshman years, are graduated Cum Laude, and all students who receive Honorable Mention in the four years of the course are graduated Summa Cum Laude.
+Students who enter the College as Sophomores will be eligible to Summa Cum Laude provided they make an average of 9 or more in all their entrance examinations.

-In the Junior, Sophomore and Freshman Classes gold medals are awarded to the student making the highest general average, provided he is entitled to Honorable Mention.
+In the Junior, Sophomore and Freshman Classes gold medals are awarded to the student making the highest general average, provided he is entitled to Honorable Mention